 The documents provide a very detailed glimpse into the presentation of news from many different sources, that accompany stock information about a business, including information from related businesses such as competitors, partners, divisions, joint venture partners.

-Part of those processes include looking at when and where mentions of businesses co-occur to know whether to report information about other businesses when presenting news for a particular business.
-Here’s a look at part of the document, which calculates a score to see how related certain businesses are:
+Part of those processes includes looking at when and where mentions of businesses co-occur to know whether to report information about other businesses when presenting news for a particular business.
+Here’s a look at part of the document, which calculates a score to see how related certain businesses are in Google Finance:

-1) The first step is seeing when and where company names co-occur from a first set of sources.
+1) The first step is seeing when and where company names co-occur from the first set of sources.

-2) The next involves trying to identify relationships between a target company and other co-occuring companies, and verifying the relationship from another set of sources.
+2) The next involves trying to identify relationships between a target company and other co-occurring companies, and verifying the relationship from another set of sources.

 3) The last involves creating hierarchical business categories to place the target company within, and deciding which categories the verified related companies fit within.